Pablo Casado

 Pablo Casado Blanco (/es/; born 1 February 1981) is a Spanish former politician.
 He was a member of the Congress of Deputies representing Madrid until 4 April 2022, having previously represented Ávila between 2011 and 2019.
 From 2015 to 2018, he also served as vice secretary general of communication of the People's Party (PP).
 From July 2018 until April 2022, he was the president of the PP.

 Biography

-Early life and education

-Casado was born on 1 February 1981 in Palencia; he has five brothers.
-His father, Miguel Casado González, was a doctor and his mother, Esther Blanco Ruiz, a nursing university professor.
+Pablo Casado was born on 1 February 1981 in Palencia.
+His father, Miguel Casado González, a physician and his mother, Esther Blanco Ruiz, is a university professor.
 His family owns an ophthalmologic clinic in his native city.
-He studied at the Colegio Castilla, managed by the Marist Brothers, and took the 8th year of the General Basic Education (EGB) at Douai School in the United Kingdom.
+Casado completed his primary education at Colegio Castilla, managed by the Marist Brothers, and took the 8th year of the General Basic Education (EGB) at Douai School in the United Kingdom.

-Casado started his university studies in law at the ICADE (a centre located in Madrid and integrated within the Universidad Pontificia Comillas) in 1999, but he switched to another centre in 2004, (Note: In 2000, at age 19, Casado authored "Lupus Ahujus", a piece in El búho, the journal of the residential college he was enrolled in, the Colegio Mayor Elías Ahúja, purposely describing in an humouristic way the pattern of behaviour of the male contingent of residents of the Colegio Mayor Elías Ahúja that he was part of.
-Through the metaphorical identification of the members of the Colegio Mayor Elías Ahúja with a fictional species of wolf, the Lupus Ahujus, Casado boasted about the Lupus Ahujus being a "rather evolved" species with superior craneal mass compared to other species, and encouraged to go out in pack preying female "wolves" (the most cherished prey), or in a situation of shortage also female pigs, foxes or hens.
-This has been identified with elements of the rape culture.
-The text also labelled Romanian and Polish wolf subspecies as a "marginal chaste".) enrolling in the CES Cardenal Cisneros, a privately managed centre owned by a foundation of the Community of Madrid and attached (for the purpose of the issuance of the degree) to the public Complutense University of Madrid (UCM).
-He ultimately obtained his degree in law in the CES Cardenal Cisneros in September 2007 after having reportedly passed half of the credits of the 5-year licenciature in four months of that year.
-The centre issued a statement where they denied accusations of impropriety or preferential treatment regarding the student Casado.